 💶 €€€€€

-📍 Calle de Santa Isabel, 5 (Lavapiés)
+📍Location: Calle de Santa Isabel, 5 (Lavapiés) and Plaza de Matute, 7 (Centro).

 5. Ugo Chan

-Ugo Chan was one of the great openings of 2021 for the gastronomic expert Eric Vernacci in his interview with Madrid Secreto, and the Michelin guide, which gave him a star, agrees with his criteria.
 Chef Hugo Muñoz seeks constant change in his cuisine with a Japanese soul, and it is the season that governs his menu.
-So much so that its Omakase menu is prepared on the spot taking into account the tastes of the customer, as if it were tailor-made.
+So much so that its Omakase menu is prepared at the time taking into account the tastes of the customer, as if made to measure.

 💶 €€€€€

-📍 Calle de Félix Boix, 6 (Chamartín)
+📍Location: Calle de Félix Boix, 6 (Chamartín)

 6. Chuka Ramen

-Although the menu changes seasonally, but they usually serve three types of ramen: two hot, one generally more consistent than the other, and a third that is served cold and without broth.
+Although the menu changes seasonally, they usually serve three types of ramen: two hot, one generally more consistent than the other, and a third that is served cold and without broth.

 💶 €€€€€

-📍 Calle de Echegaray, 9 (center).
+📍Location: Calle de Echegaray, 9 (Downtown)

 7. Kappo